Bio-inspired reconfigurable stereo vision for robotics using omnidirectional cameras: Demonstration of the reconfigurable vision

 \section{Demonstration of the reconfigurable vision}

 To further demonstrate the potential application of our reconfigurable vision system, we deployed it on a metamorphic quadruped robot, Origaker, which is a reconfigurable robot capable of altering its shape and mobility features by shifting its closed eight-bar linkage trunk\cite{tang_origaker_2022}.
 Two omnidirectional cameras are installed on the robot's trunk linkage.
+The relative pose relationship between the robot's geometric model and cameras is demonstrated in Fig. 10.
 Consequently, the relative position of the two omnidirectional cameras changes as the robot's form transforms, acquiring different vision features.
-The three configurations (gecko, spider, and stick-bug), of Origaker that can carry the camera system are shown in Fig. 8 and described below.
+The transitions between the visual stages are automatically executed upon receiving a human-issued control command,

+Origaker's torso employs a spatial closed-loop eight-bar linkage mechanism, exhibiting remarkable reconfigurability for mimicking structures of different creatures.
+This work focuses on three primary configurations: gecko, spider, and stick-bug modes.
+These configurations leverage the six-bar planar mechanism derived from the eight-bar spatial structure through kinematic degeneration (joints 7 and 8 are fixed).
+A modified Denavit-Hartenberg parameter method is adopted for robot modeling, where closed-loop equations are typically applied to solve joint angles for such mechanisms.